The Simplicity of Physical Laws

 \subsection{The Correct Principle}

 I propose that \textit{simplicity is a fundamental epistemic guide to lawhood}.
 Roughly speaking, simpler candidates are more likely to be laws, all else being equal.
-This principle solves the problem of coherence in a straightforward way.
-It also secures epistemic realism in cases of empirical equivalence where simplicity is the deciding factor.
-In particular, we should accept this principle: \begin{description} \item[Principle of Nomic Simplicity (PNS)] Other things being equal, simpler propositions are more likely to be laws.
-More precisely, other things being equal, for two propositions $L_1$ and $L_2$, if $L_1>_S L_2$, then $L[L_1] >_P L[L_2]$, where $>_S$ represents the comparative simplicity relation, $>_P$ represents the comparative probability relation, and $L[\cdot]$ denotes \textit{is a law}, which is an operator that maps a proposition to one about lawhood.\footnote{For example, $L[F=ma]$ expresses the proposition that \textit{F=ma is a law}.
-The proposition \textit{F=ma} is what \cite{lange2009laws} calls a ``sub-nomic proposition.'' } \end{description} From the perspective of nomic realism, one can consistently endorse PNS without endorsing PS.
-Some facts are laws, but not all facts are laws.
-Laws correspond to a special set of facts.
-On BSA, they are the best-system axioms.
-On MinP, they are the constraints on what is physically possible.
+This principle resolves the problem of coherence and support epistemic realism in cases of empirical equivalence where simplicity is the deciding factor.
+Specifically, we should accept: \begin{description} \item[Principle of Nomic Simplicity (PNS)] Other things being equal, simpler propositions are more likely to be laws.
+More precisely, other things being equal, for two propositions $L_1$ and $L_2$, if $L_1>_S L_2$, then $L[L_1] >_P L[L_2]$, where $>_S$ represents the comparative simplicity, $>_P$ represents the \x{comparative epistemic prior probability}, and $L[\cdot]$ denotes the lawhood operator, mapping a proposition to a claim about its status as a law.\footnote{For example, $L[F=ma]$ expresses the proposition that \textit{F=ma is a law}.
+The proposition \textit{F=ma} itself is what \cite{lange2009laws} calls a ``sub-nomic proposition.'' } \end{description} From the perspective of nomic realism, one can endorse PNS without endorsing PS.
+Not all facts are laws---laws correspond to a special subset of facts.
+In BSA, laws are the best-system axioms.
+In MinP, laws are the primitive facts constraining physical possibilities.

-We are ready to see how PNS solves the problem of nested theories.
+PNS resolves the problem of nested theories.